ArnaudLigny/Open-New-Tab-After-Current-Tab/README.md

 © [Arnaud Ligny](https://arnaudligny.fr)

-_new tab_ icon by Danil Polshin from the Noun Project.
+The _new tab_ icon by Danil Polshin from the Noun Project.